Build robust marketing campaigns on Marketo using rich customer data from your data warehouse

 You can use custom tokens to populate your email template with data from your model.

-C. Select the email template you want to send.
+- Select the email template you want to send.

-B. Click on Edit to edit your qualifications.
+- Open the Schedule tab in the top nav to configure your qualifications.
+Click on Edit to edit your qualifications.

 For additional reference, see Marketo's how-to article.